djchen-bu/EC463MiniProject/README.md

 }
 ```

-It takes the current minute number and retrieves the appropriate data values based on the current time on a minute scale, and then outputs it to the html page.
+It takes the current minute number and retrieves the appropriate data values based on the current time on a minute scale, and then outputs it to the html page, therefore replicating a live sensor reading one could view away from their house for instance.

 ## Contributions

-Devin: Database query and setup, google authentication, base html formatting
+Devin Chen: Database query and setup, google authentication, base html formatting

-Adian: Google authenication, firebase setup
+Adian Mikulic: Google authenication, firebase setup